- Published: April 13, 2013

 12:30pm On the Hook: I am flying live on the brewery’s free WiFi!
 All right!
 30 minutes until the big open.

-9:30am It’s quiet inside at the brewery but much stands at the ready.
-Co-owner Lisa Wolters has been at the brewery since 4:30am as she was unable to sleep for the excitement.
+9:30am Inside, the brewery is quiet but much stands at the ready.
+Co-owner Lisa Wolters has been at the brewery since 4:30am.
+She was unable to sleep for the excitement.

-The glasses emblazoned with the tagline “Crafting Truth To Power” stand at the ready above the bar.
+The glasses emblazoned with the tagline “Crafting Truth To Power” stand perched above the bar.
 Preflight, stacks of metal wands will soon hold samples of the brewery’s wares.

 7:05am My neighbor’s truck engine roars to life.
 We often hear Nate leave for work in the morning but today is special.
 Today Nate and Lisa are opening their new business Yellow Springs Brewery to the public.
 Doors open at 1pm, and I’m sure they have a ton of things to do.